 Rules 3-7.13(a) Classification and Effect of Incapacity: Whenever an attorney who has not been adjudged incompetent is incapable of practicing law because of physical or mental illness, incapacity, or other infirmity, the attorney may be classified as an inactive member and shall refrain from the practice of law even though no misconduct is alleged or proved.

-Can I place a public records request to order lists of member data and labels (Addressing Services)?
+Can I order lists of member data and labels?

-Florida Bar member addresses and other basic licensee data that is not otherwise exempt from public disclosure may be obtained through a written public records request or by submitting the Public Records Request for Florida Bar Membership Data form to The Florida Bar as further detailed in the Addressing Services page.
+Florida Bar member addresses and other basic licensee data that is not otherwise exempt from public disclosure may be obtained through a written public records request or by submitting the Public Records Request for Florida Bar Membership Data form to The Florida Bar as further detailed in the Public Records Request page.

 Generally speaking, you must be a member of The Florida Bar in order to practice law in Florida.
 There are some limited exceptions established by rule or law.
 For example, the following chapters of the Rules Regulating The Florida Bar allow limited practice in Florida without being admitted: